ContinuityControl/continuitycontrol.github.io/_posts/2014-12-25-thinking-at-the-object-level.md

 There are lots of ways to approach this.
 (There are lots of heavy books you can buy.)
 But a few simple, strong ideas, loosely held, should serve.

 One of those simple ideas is to organize your objects around responsibilities.

+Responsibility-Driven Design is a good way to get started, because it's fairly anthropomorphic, and you can lean on your experience splitting up work between people in the real world.

+By simulating real-world interactions, you can get into the role, and really feel the interaction.
+This helps you _feel_ what the objects are doing, and clarifies their roles and responsibilities.

 Object-oriented programming is about breaking a problem into tasks that can be carried out by objects working together.
 It's more like divvying up work that we think: one person collects the dishes, another washes them, a third dries them, and a fourth puts them away.
 Each person has their job, their role, their responsibility, and to make it work correctly, you need to carefully manage how the dishes move from one person to the next.